ScottDuane/aa-google-analytics/google-anayltics-reading.md

 ![Source/Medium + Content](./images/ga_source_medium_content.jpg)

+You will also get some values that you didn't set, Two main ones are:
+* `{someValue}/referral`, which is set when GA is able to get the site that referred the link;
+* `(direct)/(none)`, which happens when a user types the URL directly or there's no `utm_param` set up on the link they clicked on and GA can't get the referrer for any reason;

 If you don't see a **Source/Medium** that you're looking for, it means that no one visited that link (assuming that you set everything up correctly).

 ### Cool, now I want to see the pages themselves